home-assistant/home-assistant.io/source/_integrations/velbus.markdown

 ### Service `velbus.sync_clock`

-You can use the service `velbus.sync clock` to synchronize the clock of the velbus modules to the clock of the machine running Home Assistant.
+You can use the service `velbus.sync clock` to synchronize the clock of the Velbus modules to the clock of the machine running Home Assistant.
 This is the same as the 'sync clock' button at the VelbusLink software.

 ### Service `velbus.set_memo_text`